J24681357/gtfbotfithusim/README.md

    - 💡 For a more friendly navigation through commands in GTF2U, you may the command `/home`, the main menu for GTF2U, to select other game modes, options, etc.

 2. Many commands have Discord buttons in menus for navigation.
 Lists inside commands will general have directional buttons and confirm buttons.
-   - 💡 You may also navigate through lists via the Numbers option for quicker navigation in **/settings - Menu Selector**.
+   - 💡 You may also navigate through lists via the Numbers option for quicker navigation in `/settings options:Menu Selector`.

 3. In many places, you can change cars in your garage underneath the message in the drop-down menu.
 The drop-down menu are usually accessible from slash command menus that contains ❗.

 4. In most menus, you can see information about your game status on the bottom of the embed.
 As detailed from left-right:
-   - Number of gifts: Gifts that are redeemable in **/gifts**).
+   - Number of gifts: Gifts that are redeemable in `/gifts`).
 Note this does not appear when there are no gifts.
    - Credit balance
    - Experience level
    - Experience points
-   - Daily Workout miles: When you reach 26.219 miles or 42.195 km, you can earn a daily workout prize by using **/daily**.
+   - Daily Workout miles: When you reach 26.219 miles or 42.195 km, you can earn a daily workout prize by using `/daily`.
 This resets every 24 hours.
-You can adjust the timezones in **/settings Time Zone Setting**.
+You can adjust the timezones in `/settings options:Time Zone Setting`.
-7. For most commands, **[number]** arguments are optional unless the command require you to.
+7. For most commands, `[number]` arguments are optional unless the command require you to.
 This is represented with brackets [].
-   - Example: **/garage - Sell Car [number]** requires you to input a number in the command that is associated with list in the **/garage** menu.
+   - Example: `/garage options:Sell Car [number]` requires you to input a number (`number`) in the command that is associated with list in the `/garage` menu.
 8. A car's performance are evaluated as FPP (Fitness Performance Points), where it is dependent on power, weight, aero, etc. The higher the FPP, the quicker the car and vice versa.

 ### Purchasing Cars
-1. Cars can be purchased in the GTF Dealerships by input the command **/car** to view a selection of manufacturers.
+1. Cars can be purchased in the GTF Dealerships by input the command `/car` to view a selection of manufacturers.
 This is essential in participating in different races, building up your car collection, and improving your driving experience.
-2. In the GTF Dealerships (**/car**), you can choose a manufacturer/type to filter by.
+2. In the GTF Dealerships (`/car`), you can choose a manufacturer/type to filter by.
-    - Example: If you want to open the catalog of all Nissans, you need to input **/car Select [manufacturer/type] Nissan**.
-If you want to open the catalog of all GT4 race cars, you need to input **/car Select [manufacturer/type] Race Car: GT4**
+    - Example: If you want to open the catalog of all Nissans, you need to input `/car options:Select All [manufacturer/type1/drivetrain1..] manufacturer__mnopqrst:Nissan`.
+If you want to open the catalog of all GT4 race cars, you need to input `/car options:Select All [manufacturer/type1/drivetrain1..] type1:Race Car: GT4`
    - 💡 There are other filters/options available to search for cars such as car type, FPP limit, and query searching.
-   - 💡 You can also search by query by using **/car Car Search [name]** where **[name]** is the query.
+   - 💡 You can also search by query by using `/car options:Car Search [name]` where `[name]` is the query.

 3. When opening up the set of cars that are filtered, you will see the following:
     - Car image
     - Cost
     - Car name
     - FPP
-      - 💡 If you want the list sorted in a different order, you may change this in **/settings - Dealership Sorting Type**.
+      - 💡 If you want the list sorted in a different order, you may change this in `/settings options:Dealership Sorting Type`.

 4. Cars that you've already own will be labeled with a ✅.

 ### Viewing Garage Cars
-1. You can access your garage by using **/garage**.
+1. You can access your garage by using `/garage`.
 In the garage, you can view your cars and their car details by selecting them in the menu list.

 ### Starting Your Career
-1. Your first career races are in the **C Level** section which has free entry.
-To participate in C level events, you must go to the Career menu (**/career**) and select the **C Level** option.
+1. Your first career races are in the `C Level` section which has free entry.
+To participate in C level events, you must go to the Career menu (`/career`) and select the `C Level` option.

 2. Each event contain a series of races to compete against other opponents.
 There are regulations that cars must follow in order to participate such as FPP, power, car manufacturers, etc.
    - 💡 Completing 1st place in all races will give you the Gold reward, ranging from bonus credits to mystery cars!
 Find more information about the pre-race screen in [Pre Race And Pre Session Screen](#pre-race-and-pre-session-screen).